gaopinghuang0/gaopinghuang0.github.io/_posts/2017-10-23-support-Rmarkdown.md

 ```
 Note that I updated the `inlineMath` as `[ ['$','$'] ]` and CDN url to `cndjs`.
 The config of url remains the same.

-Remember to set `use_math: true` in the front matter of any page that needs math equations.

 ## Set fig.path for different post
 See [Blogging About R Code with R Markdown, Knitr, and Jekyll](https://nicolewhite.github.io/2015/02/07/r-blogging-with-rmarkdown-knitr-jekyll.html) by Nicole White.
+For example, put the following code at the beginning of each post:

+{% highlight r %}
+knitr::opts_chunk$set(fig.path='assets/Rfig/support-rmarkdown-')
+{% endhighlight %}

 ## Sample output
 Below shows a sample output, such as basic console and ggplot2, copied from [example-r-markdown.rmd](https://gist.github.com/jeromyanglim/2716336).